New TB partnership members named

 “Farmers will be involved at every level having an input to how the TB programme operates and bringing their experience to the problem.”

-The new TB Eradication partnership is the primary tier of new governance arrangements being put in place to provide expert oversight of a new strategy to drive forward the eradication of TB in Northern Ireland.
+The new TB Eradication Partnership is the primary tier of new governance arrangements being put in place to provide expert oversight of a new strategy to drive forward the eradication of TB in Northern Ireland.

 In addition, three sub-regional boards are being proposed which will be involved in the operational planning of the TB programme and ad hoc local Disease Response Teams which will be set up in the event of severe bTB outbreaks.